-Damage Psocids found on trees are called barklice.
-Homeowners may be alarmed by the sight of large numbers of barklice on the trunk and branches of their trees.
+Psocids found on trees are called barklice.
+Homeowners may be alarmed by large numbers of barklice on the trunk and branches of their trees (Fig. 3).
 Some psocids live in a large communal group that may sway in a synchronous movement when disturbed.
 Other species live under silk webbing that they spin from their mouths.
 They feed on fungi and decaying plant matter under the protection of thick silk sheets on the trunk and branches.
-The webbing may be very visible and unsightly, but it is fragile and will deteriorate on its own.
+The webbing may be highly noticeable, but it is fragile and will deteriorate on its own (Fig. 4).
 No control measures are necessary for any species of barklice as they pose no harm to the tree itself.